 Munich Through a Cultural Lens

-If you enjoy connecting more deeply with a destination, my German film, music, and language features offer an easy way to understand Munich—and Bavaria—before you arrive.
+If you want a deeper understanding of Munich beyond sightseeing, my German film, music, and language features offer an easy way to understand Munich—and Bavaria—before you arrive.

 Seasonal Munich: When to Visit